rritoch/jrelisp-abcl/README.md

 # abcl
 Armed Bear Common Lisp

-For the official release please see the [svn-master] (https://github.com/rritoch/abcl/tree/svn-master "Official subversion release") branch

 This branch is maintained and developed by Ralph Ritoch

 ## Purpose

 The purpose of this branch is to better integrate common lisp into existing JVM based enterprise applications.
+For the official release of Armed Bear Common Lisp please see the [svn-master] (https://github.com/rritoch/abcl/tree/svn-master "Official subversion release") branch.

 # Armed Bear Common Lisp